twilight-wizard/nixmentors/Lab6-Puppet/Lab6.md

 ### Exercises

-- Write a module called users to add the user krinkle and krinkle's .plan file.
+- Write a module called plan to add the user krinkle and krinkle's .plan file.
 Remove those resources from site.pp and include the new module on the client node.

 Optional (or come back to these later):
 - Write a module to configure NTP.